elhaus-vault/.github/profile/README.md

-# Internal Archive Vault
+# Elhaus Vault

 ## Overview
-This is a **restricted repository** for the long-term preservation of legacy code, deprecated projects, and internal configurations.
+This is a **restricted organization** for the long-term preservation of legacy code, deprecated projects, and internal configurations.
 It acts as a secure storage layer for institutional knowledge and historical implementations that have been retired from active production.

 > [!WARNING]